yuto-mu/AttractingContributors/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# List of Pocket Monster
+# List of Hobby
-・Charizard
-・Pikachu
-・Starmie
-・Hoothoot
-・Scizor
-・Gardevoir
-・Milotic
-・Rayquaza
-・Rayquaza
-・Rayquaza
-・Jirachi（ジラーチ）
-・Torterra
-・Giratina
-・Marshadow
+1. Atack on Titan
+2. Ghost in the shell
+3. Violet Evergarden